Are some heat pumps performing as badly as various recent stories have been reporting?

 It’s been odd for me seeing recent press reports that speak as if heat pumps are a new idea.
 In many ways, heat pumps are technologically advanced.
 They have been in common use in countries like Sweden for over 40 years.
 A vast amount of product development has taken place in America and Japan, to name a few, so we have a great variety of tried and tested products available.

 We also have, of recent years, got good training courses and knowledgeable installers able to fit them.
 We seem however to sometimes be falling foul of the pitfalls with respect to how we integrate this technology into our motley (with respect to energy… no offence) range of dwellings.
-I think we should acknowledge that many older buildings will be a challenge, but I feel it wont take long to learn what works and what doesn’t… we should already know!
+I think we should acknowledge that many older buildings will be a challenge, but I feel it will not take long to learn what works and what doesn’t… we should already know!

-We have learnt a heck of a lot over the recent decade, and given that a lot of heat pumps have either heat-meters and electric meters, or on-boards performance (COP) estimators, there is no reason why we should not be able to know with some certainty how well heat pumps are performing in practice, and how we can ensure that all installations achieve their potential.
+We have learnt a heck of a lot over the recent decade, and given that a lot of heat pumps have either heat-meters and electric meters, or on-boards performance (COP) estimators, there is no reason why we should not be able to know with good certainty how well heat pumps are performing in practice, and how we can ensure that all installations achieve their potential.

 I have on occasions come across owners who have fallen out with their heat pump so badly that they don’t give them a chance… they don’t even try to get them working properly.
 Hopefully, as time passes we will learn to avoid the pitfalls, and correct those that have already happened.